ravirohit/cdiInjectionWebProj/doc/readme.txt

 Q) Follow up question: How to remove a CDI session scoped bean?
 Q) concept of @ConversationScoped functionality.
 Q) Does CDI is different for different server like jboss, tomcat, wildfly?
+Q) What are Events and Observers in CDI?
+Q) CDI and Lazy Initialization